Hutchinson Central Technical High School

 Students will be given quizzes on a weekly basis.
 They can be worth up to 100 points, but usually range anywhere between 50 and 80 points in value.
 I will never give a surprise quiz and will provide ample notice before administering one.
 Students who are absent are responsible for taking the test upon returning to school.
 If you cannot make the deadline for completing an online virtual assessment due to being sick, please email me.

-* Quizzes may be assigned from Castle Learning, Schoology and College Board.
+* Quizzes may be assigned from Castle Learning, Schoology and AP CLASSROOM -College Board.

 Projects